 In connection with the Arrangement, Prior InPlay completed a subscription receipt financing for aggregate gross proceeds of approximately \$70.3 million (the "InPlay Financing").
-The outstanding common shares of Prior InPlay ("Prior InPlay Shares") and subscription receipts ("Prior InPlay Subscription Receipts") issued under the InPlay Financing were, through a series of steps under the Arrangement, exchanged for common shares of InPlay ("InPlay Shares") on the basis of 0.1303 of an InPlay Share for each one (1) Prior InPlay Subscription Receipt previously held (the "InPlay Exchange Ratio").
+The outstanding common shares of Prior InPlay ("Prior InPlay Shares") and subscription receipts ("Prior InPlay Subscription Receipts") issued under the InPlay Financing were, through a series of steps under the Arrangement, exchanged for common shares of InPlay ("InPlay Shares") on the basis of 0.1303 of an InPlay Share for each one (1) Prior InPlay Share and each one (1) Prior InPlay Subscription Receipt previously held (the "InPlay Exchange Ratio").
 Holders of Anderson common shares continued to hold one (1) InPlay Share for each one (1) Anderson common share previously held without any action on their part.